Taojunshen/sccm-docs-psprocessing/sccm-cmdlets/ConfigurationManager/vlatest/New-CMApnsCertificateRequest.md

 ```

 ## DESCRIPTION
 The **New-CMApnsCertificateRequest** cmdlet downloads an Apple Push Notification Service (APNS) certificate signing request.
-You should upload this request (.csr) file to the Apple Deployment Program portal in order to download an APN certificate.
+You should upload this request (.csr) file to the Apple Push Certificates Portal in order to download an APN certificate.
 Provide a Microsoft Intune organizational account by using the *IntuneCredential* parameter.

 ## EXAMPLES